Isobel Wylie Hutchison: Alaska

 She also met a Russian trader named Ira Rank, who had a small boat imaginatively called the Trader.
 He told her that from Nome to Point Barrow was 500 mi, which could, with luck, be done in five days.
 However, the boat was small, and Hutchison was forced to share a cabin with Rank, while the boat's two other crewmen slept by the engine.
 Testament to her adaptability, Hutchison was quite happy to go from travelling in luxury to travelling with three Russians in a cramped and smelly boat.
 The Trader visited many Eskimo villages on the north coast.
 They entered the Bering Strait on 2 August, but ran into a gale and pack ice, forcing them to shelter in the Prince of Wales Bay for two days, during which time Hutchison went for walks and hunted plants.
 They were fed and entertained by two tin miners.

-As the next day was calm they reached Point Hope where there was an old Eskimo village.
-The inhabitants lived on whales, walrus and seals.
+As the next day was calm, they reached Point Hope, which had an old Eskimo village.
+The inhabitants lived on whales, walrus, and seals.
 Hutchison went collecting flowers with the wife of the local teacher.
-She also bought some Eskimo artefacts, and would have liked to have stayed longer.
+She also bought some Eskimo artefacts and would have liked to have stayed longer.

-They headed past Port Lisburne and on to Cape Lay, before travelling inland through a series of shallow lagoons.
+They headed past Port Lisburne and on to Cape Lay, before traveling inland through a series of shallow lagoons.
 Hutchison saw her first ice cake here.
 They anchored by one, but it took them back 12 mi during the night.

 On 11 August, they reached Wainwright, one of the largest Eskimo communities where they traded.
-They heard that the SS Baychimo, a "ghost ship" belonging to the Hudson's Bay Company which had been trapped in the ice and abandoned, had been sighted only 12 mi out.
+They heard that the SS Baychimo, a "ghost ship" belonging to the Hudson's Bay Company, which had been trapped in the ice and abandoned, had been sighted only 12 mi out.
 The men were all for going out and seeing what they could salvage.